-- ❖ SID's of all pairs of classmates - SELECT e1.SID AS SID1, e2.SID AS SID2 FROM Enroll AS e1, Enroll AS e2 WHERE e1.CID = e2.CID AND e1.SID > e2.SID; - SELECT DISTINCT e1.SID AS SID1, e2.SID AS SID2 - With DISTINCT, all duplicate (SID1, SID2) pairs are removed from the output
+- SID's of students who take at least two courses

+- SELECT e1.SID AS SID FROM Enroll AS e1, Enroll AS e2 WHERE e1.SID = e2.SID

+- AND e1.CID <> e2.CID;

+- What if Bart takes CPS216 and CPS214?

+Changing <> to > may help in this case

+- Changing + to may help in this case

+- But what if Bart takes CPS216, CPS214, and CPS230?

+- SELECT DISTINCT e1.SID AS SID

+• Duplicate SID values are removed from the output

-SQL set and bag operations ❖ UNION, EXCEPT, INTERSECT ■ Set semantics ■ Exactly like set $\cup$ , -, and $\cap$ in relational algebra ❖ UNION ALL, EXCEPT ALL, INTERSECT ALL Bag semantics ■ Think of each row as having an implicit count (the number of times it appears in the table) ■ Bag union: sum up the counts from two tables ■ Bag difference: proper-subtract the two counts ■ Bag intersection: take the minimum of the two counts Examples of bag operations Bag1 Bag2 fruit fruit apple apple apple orange Bag1 UNION ALL Bag2 Bag1 INTERSECT ALL Bag2 Bag1 EXCEPT ALL Bag2 Examples of set versus bag operations Enroll(SID, CID), ClubMember(club, SID) • (SELECT SID FROM ClubMember) EXCEPT (SELECT SID FROM Enroll); • (SELECT SID FROM ClubMember) EXCEPT ALL
+SQL set and bag operations

+- ❖ UNION, EXCEPT, INTERSECT - Set semantics - Exactly like set \cup , -, and \cap in relational algebra - ❖ UNION ALL, EXCEPT ALL, INTERSECT ALL - Bag semantics - Think of each row as having an implicit count (the number of times it appears in the table) - Bag union: sum up the counts from two tables - Bag difference: proper-subtract the two counts - Bag intersection: take the minimum of the two counts

+Examples of bag operations Bag1 Bag2 fruit fruit apple apple apple orange orange Bag1 UNION ALL Bag2 Bag1 INTERSECT ALL Bag2 fruit apple Bag1 EXCEPT ALL Bag2 apple fruit orange apple apple orange

+Examples of set versus bag operations

+- ❖ Enroll(SID, CID), ClubMember(club, SID) - (SELECT SID FROM ClubMember) EXCEPT